uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 > With Confederation, the First Nations–Crown relationship has regrettably been guided by federal control under the constraints of the _Indian Act_, not by the principles articulated in the Proclamation…
 The time has arrived for all Canadians to move into an era of recognition and reconciliation between First Nations and the Crown.
-Although there is general recognition of Aboriginal title and rights, far<!--x-->
-too often these rights exist without an effective remedy.
+Although there is general recognition of Aboriginal title and rights, far <!-- page 258 -->too often these rights exist without an effective remedy.
 There are many solutions that have the potential of moving us to where we need to be.
 Such solutions include the negotiation of modern-day treaties, agreements and other constructive arrangements, consistent with the principles of the Proclamation.[^40]